openspending/Farm-Subsidy/docs/index.rst

 * The ``Website`` section is
   describing the structure of the website and the corresponding source code on `GitHub <https://github.com/openspending/Farm-Subsidy>`_.
-* Scrapers for the data are hosted in a separate `GitHub repository <https://github.com/openspending/farmsubsidy-scrapers>`_.
+* In the ``Scraper`` section people who want to help out can find information on how to write scapers for the different countries.
+Scrapers for the data are hosted in a separate `GitHub repository <https://github.com/openspending/farmsubsidy-scrapers>`_.
-  People who want to help out writing scrapers for the different countries can find information in the ``Scraper`` section of these docs.

 .. note::
    Current work in progress, for remarks or questions